ReproNim/reproschema/README.md

     - CONP
 - Collaborations: ABCD, Healthy Brain Network, LORIS/CONP
 - We used CEDAR templates as a starting point
-- Developed cleaner JSON-LD representation to represent:
-  - __Protocols__: Collections of activities performed by a participant
-  - __Activity__: Individual assessments
-  - __Items__: Elements of individual assessments

 ## 3.0: Advantages of current representation
 - Rich contexts with JSON-LD